lengfeld/subpatch/website/tut/installation.md

     $ sudo apt install pipx

-*NOTE*: For other distributions use the distro specific package manager.
+*Note*: For other distributions use the distro specific package manager.

 To check if pipx works, you can execute the `list` command.
 An example: